HungryHowies/Wazuh-and-Zitadel-Setup/README.md

 ```
 Login with FQDN ```https://wazuh.domain.com``` OR IP Adress ```https://192.168.1.100```

-You will noticed there on a Global tenent to adjust this add the following lines to wazuh-dashboard.yml file.
+You will noticed the Global is the only tenent.
+To adjust this add the following lines to wazuh-dashboard.yml file.
- Setthis line from false to true.
+Set this line from false to true.
 ```
 opensearch_security.multitenancy.enabled: true
 ```